georgewoolsey/cloud2trees/README.md

 remotes::install_github(repo = "georgewoolsey/cloud2trees", upgrade = F)
 ```

-## Preliminaries
+# Preliminaries

-### tl;dr
+## tl;dr

-The `cloud2trees` package relies on external data to estimate tree DBH
+The `cloud2trees` package relies on external data to estimate tree DBH,
-and tree forest type.
-If you plan to use this functionality, the data
+FIA forest type, and LANDFIRE fuel loading.
+If you plan to use this
-must be downloaded first using `get_data()` which only needs to be run
+functionality, the data must be downloaded first using `get_data()`
-the first time you use the `cloud2trees` package.
+which only needs to be run the first time you use the `cloud2trees`
+package.
+All downloads combine to use ~6 GB of storage space.

 ``` r
 library(cloud2trees)